Not all processes within a company can be automated.

 - How much volume do you process?
 Is it worth automating?

 It is easy to look at bot deployment vertically in your organisation, picking off standalone processes.
 However, I think it is even more important to look horizontally along your customer journey to truly maximise the opportunities that you may have.
-Like anything though, a cost reduction is only delivered if you are processing more value-added activity with the same resource OR processing the same volume with fewer resource.
+Like anything though, a cost reduction is only delivered if you are processing more value-added activity with the same resource OR processing the same volume with a fewer resource.
 Therefore, consideration of how you can actually realise the efficiency is key to continually improving and striving further.

-So, in summary don’t go into RPA thinking purely about cutting costs, you always need to consider the whole and the impact on the customer and ultimately automating a wasteful process even more accurately, is still a wasteful process.
+So, in summary, don’t go into RPA thinking purely about cutting costs, you always need to consider the whole and the impact on the customer and ultimately automating a wasteful process even more accurately, is still a wasteful process.